Fall Expo Guidelines

 • Recording options

-• Students should submit a YouTube link of their presentation via this Qualtrics link by November 10 at noon EST.
+• Students should submit a YouTube link of their presentation via this Qualtrics link by November 10 at noon.

-• For group projects, students should work together to generate the content and the script but to designate one person to conduct the voiceover and mention the group effort.
+• For group projects, it is recommended that students work together to generate the content and the script but designate one person to conduct the voiceover and mention the group effort.
+This is a suggestion, not a requirement.

 • Students must “unlist” the presentation to allow the presentation to be viewable only with the direct link and not searchable, but should turn on comments to allow for asynchronous dialogue.